creative-tutorials/hashtag/README.md

 <!-- CONTRIBUTING -->
 ## 👨‍👩‍👧‍👦Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **greatly appreciated,** so long it doesn't go against the contribution guidelines.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!